 - Fog Network: The fog network refers to the network connections between edge devices and the cloud.

-- Fat client: This is software that can do data processing in edge devices.
+- Fat Client: This is software that can perform data processing in edge devices.
 A thin client only transfers data.

 With new technology, comes new advantages.
 Here are 5 advantages of edge computing that really stand out.

 - Response time: Without a round trip to the cloud, edge computing reduces latency and produces faster responses.
 This will help keep operations from breaking down or hazardous incidents from taking place.